lam-avatar/LAM/README.md

 We are working on releasing the code... 🏗️ 🚧 🔨 Please stay tuned!

 - [ ] LAM-small trained on VFHQ.
-- [ ] LAM-large trained on larger dataset.
+- [ ] LAM-large trained on a larger dataset.
 - [ ] H5 cross-platform animation and rendering visualization platform.